 - First, hold yourself with kindness.
 Don’t berate yourself.

 - Take a few deep breaths and actively soothe and comfort yourself, like you would a friend.

 - Refrain from judgment—you are not a screw up, you are human.

 - Focus on what you want to happen next.
 Use this pause to make sure that the next action you take is a decision made in your best interest, with your long term health on the forefront and the slip-up in the past.

-* While we encourage you to try these recipes for Thanksgiving, Virta and TSHBP recommends against making large-scale dietary changes without physician supervision if you are on diabetes or blood pressure medications.
+* While we encourage you to try these recipes for your holiday celebrations, Virta and TSHBP recommends against making large-scale dietary changes without physician supervision if you are on diabetes or blood pressure medications.
 This article originally appeared on VirtaHealth.com.